tapparelj/gr-lora_sdr/README.md

     - cppunit
     - doxygen (optional for documentation)
     - log4cpp (optional for logging/debugging)

-### Usage

-- An example of a transmitter and a receiver can be found in gr-lora_sdr/app (both python and grc).

 ## Changelog
 For changelog checkout [Changelog](CHANGELOG.md)
 ## TODO